CodeGyver/codegyver.github.io/_posts/2024-09-22-mobilus-cosmo-gtw-reverse-engineering-a-radio-shutter-device.md

 ## Conclusions

 The reverse-engineering process was a great learning experience.
-I was able to learn how the Mobilus Cosmo GTW works, how the communication works, and how to create a native Python client to control the shutters.
+I was able to learn how the Mobilus Cosmo GTW works, how to trick the embedded system using a reverse proxy, and how to create a native Python client to control the shutters.
 The client can be used as a base for a custom Home Assistant plugin, which will allow me to control the shutters directly from the Home Assistant web interface or mobile app.